 Redefining an education consultancy product to respond to a new market opportunity.

-- The client, a leading vocational education organisation, wanted to refresh its proposition in order to capitalise on this opportunity whilst differentiating itself from the hundreds of new entrants to this market.
-It already sells educational consultancy and training to companies, including FTSE 100 firms.
+- The consultancy, part of a leading vocational education organisation, wanted to refresh its proposition in order to capitalise on this opportunity whilst differentiating itself from the hundreds of new entrants to this market.

-- Properly understand the market dynamics – changes, outlooks, competitor landscape.
+- I worked with the team responsible to help them properly understand the market dynamics: changes, outlooks, and competitor landscape.

-Early days but am confident the positioning of this proposition should encourage the client’s target customers - especially the FTSE 100s - to purchase their consultancy over that offered by the new entrants.
+- The positioning of this proposition should encourage the client’s target customers - especially FTSE 100 companies - to purchase their consultancy over that offered by the new entrants.

 - In addition, it has given the customer a clearer view of their strengths which, in turn, results in improved clarity of messaging and improved confidence in their offering.